Vyral/base-template/_drafts/how-buyer-agency-helps-homebuyers.md

 {% include youtube.html %}

-Today we’ll explain the importance of buyer agency and dispel a few myths you might believe about it.
+<center>Today we’ll explain the importance of buyer agency and dispel a few myths you might believe about it.</center>

 What is buyer agency and why is it beneficial to homebuyers?